paulmaunders/delivery-slot-bot/README.md

 Set the following values:

-* tesco_username - Your username for tesco.net
+* tesco_username - Your username for tesco.com
-* tesco_password - Your password for tesco.net
+* tesco_password - Your password for tesco.com

+* asda_username - Your username for asda.com
+* asda_password - Your password for asda.com

 To receive push notifications, you need to create an account with [pushover.net](https://pushover.net) and install the Pushover app on your phone.